 Having radiotherapy wires

-Doctors put very thin radioactive wires into your body close to the cancer.
+The doctor puts very thin radioactive wires into your body close to the cancer.
+Or they might use fine hollow needles or tubes, and then put a radioactive metal into the hollow tubes.
 They do this while you are under a general or local anaesthetic in the operating room.
-Or, they might use fine hollow needles or tubes, and then put a radioactive metal into the hollow tubes.

 You usually have an x-ray afterwards to make sure that the wires are in the right position.
 This might be the only type of radiotherapy that you have.
 Or you might also have external radiotherapy.